 Mobile/cell reception is good in this area.
-You can buy an Argentinian SIM card when you arrive as roaming charges are expensive.
+You can buy an Argentinian SIM card when you arrive as roaming charges can be expensive for international users.

 Argentina is great for those on a budget, perfect if you want to experience the famous Argentinian steak without breaking the bank.